Yong Jun-hyung: Philanthropy

 On March 7, 2022, Yong donated 10 million won to the Hope Bridge Disaster Relief Association to help the victims of the massive wildfire that started in Uljin, Gyeongbuk and has spread to Samcheok, Gangwon.

 Personal life

 Military service

 He quietly enlisted for his mandatory military service on April 2, 2019 as an active duty soldier.
-On September 25, 2020, it was announced that Junhyung had suffered a knee injury, and he would complete the rest of his service as a public service worker.
+On September 25, 2020, it was announced that Yong had suffered a knee injury, and he would complete the rest of his service as a public service worker.
 He was discharged on February 26, 2021.

 Relationship

 On July 8, 2024, Hyuna and Yong's agencies jointly released an official statement saying that the two will be getting married in October.
 Their wedding ceremony will be held in private with their close friends.